 I wrote an in-depth study on how to put on the Armor of God.
 You can find it here: Put on the Whole Armor of God: What it Means & How to do It.

 For whatever was written in former days was written for our instruction, that through endurance and through the encouragement of the Scriptures we might have hope.Rom.
 15:4

-The Bible is God, the Creator’s instruction book for your life.
+The Bible is God, the Creator’s, instruction book for your life.
 The Bible records examples of how God works in the lives of people throughout history.
 Through both the positive and negative ways that people responded, you can learn valuable lessons.
-You’ll see how God can bring redemption to brokenness in people’s lives.
+You’ll see how God brings redemption to people who experience brokenness.
 You’ll develop endurance, courage, and hope.
 God is faithful to finish the work that He began in you (Phil.
 1:6).